data-provider/core/docs/selector/selectors-returning-providers.md

 ```

 Selectors returning another selector have available all CRUD methods.
-The methos applied to the selector will be the same method applied to the returned source, original parameters will be passed too:
+The methos applied to the selector will be the same method applied to the returned provider, original parameters will be passed too:

 ```js